krivard/codalab-worksheets-wiki/Executable-Papers.md

         cl wedit main::sempre-tables-acl2015

-1. You can now go to `https://worksheets.codalab.org/worksheets/<uuid>` to view your worksheet.

 ### **Uploading your executable paper**

 Now you are ready to actually upload content.
 The plan is to upload your source code, libraries, datasets, evaluation program as separate bundles.
 You then compile the source code, run your algorithm, and run the evaluation program.
 Note: for your particular paper, you might choose to structure things differently, so treat this only as a rough guide.
+See [the workflow](Workflow) for a similar example.

 1. From the CLI, you can upload bundles (with meaningful descriptions):